MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan-media-bypass.md

   - Microsoft Teams
 f1.keywords:
 - NOCSH
-description: Learn how to plan for media bypass with Phone System Direct Routing, which enables you to shorten the path of media traffic and improve performance. ms.custom: seo-marvel-apr2020
+description: Learn how to plan for media bypass with Teams Phone Direct Routing, which enables you to shorten the path of media traffic and improve performance. ms.custom: seo-marvel-apr2020
 ---